netskopeoss/K8S-OpenShift-CloudExchange/README.md

 | `core.auth.analyticsToken` | Analytics Token                                                                                         | `""`            | Yes         |
 | `core.auth.jwtToken` | JWT Token                                                                                                     | `""`            | Yes         |

-> Note: If you enable SSL certificates (Default: `false`), in this case your SSL certificates must be present at `certificates` dir at root and certificate and certificate private key with respective name `cte_cert.key` and  `cte_cert_key.key`.
+> Note: If the `core.caCertificate` attribute is enabled (Default: false) then the CA certificate should be present in the `ca-certificates` directory with the `ca.pem` file name.

 ### UI Configurations
 | Name                     | Description                                                                                               | Default Value           | Required    |
 | ------------------------ | --------------------------------------------------------------------------------------------------------- | --------------- | ----------- |